University of the Philippines Los Baños: Organization and administration

 As part of the University of the Philippines System, UPLB is governed by the 11-person UP Board of Regents, which is jointly chaired by the head of the Commission on Higher Education and the UP president.

 The Board of Regents has the authority to approve the institution, merger, and abolition of degree programs as recommended by the UP president.
 It also has the power to confer degrees.
 The UP president, who is appointed by the Board of Regents, is the university's chief executive officer and the head of the faculty.

 UPLB is administered by a chancellor who is elected by the UP Board of Regents to a three-year term.
 The chancellor may only serve for up to two terms.
-Under him are five vice-chancellors specializing in administration, community affairs, instruction, planning and development, and research and extension.
+Under him are six vice-chancellors specializing in academic affairs, administration, community affairs, planning and development, research and extension, and student affairs.

 The current chancellor is Dr Jose Camacho, the tenth to hold the office.

 UPLB, through the UP System, is a member of the Association of Pacific Rim Universities, a consortium of leading research universities in the Asia-Pacific region.

 Student government

 The University Student Council (USC) is the "highest governing body of all UPLB students."
 Together with college student councils (CSCs), it assembles as the Student Legislative Chamber and acts as the highest policy-making body of the USC.
 The USC is composed of a chairperson, vice-chairperson, 10 councilors, a representative for each college/school with less than 500 students, and an additional college representative for every 500 students in excess of the first 500.
 Members are given one-year terms.
 CSCs have a similar structure, but with a different number of councilors based on the student population.

-The Student Disciplinary Tribunal (SDT) is responsible for sanctioning erring students.
+The Student Disciplinary Tribunal (SDT), under the Office of the Vice Chancellor for Student Affairs (OVCSA), is responsible for sanctioning erring students.
 Common offenses include student misconduct and fraternity rumbles.
 The SDT is composed of a chairperson, two appointees of the chancellor, a student juror, and a parent juror.